heutelbeck/sapl-policy-engine/sapl-documentation/2_1_AuthorizationSubscriptions.md

 }
 ```

-**PDP-level secrets** are configured centrally in the PDP configuration (`pdp.json`).
+**PDP-level secrets** are configured centrally in the [PDP configuration](../2_2_PDPConfiguration/#secrets).
 This is the right choice for infrastructure credentials shared across all evaluations, such as database connection strings or API keys for external services.
 PDP-level secrets are configured once and automatically available to all PIPs during evaluation.

 Both channels are available to PIPs via the `AttributeAccessContext`, and PIPs can use whichever is appropriate for their use case.

 ### Best Practice: Domain-Driven Authorization

 The authorization subscription above uses **business domain language**: `action: "read"` and `resource.type: "patient_record"`.
-This follows Domain-Driven Design principles - policies should speak your business's ubiquitous language, not implementation details like HTTP verbs or URLs.
+This follows Domain-Driven Design principles: policies should speak your business's ubiquitous language, not implementation details like HTTP verbs or URLs.

 In practice, a PEP in a REST API would translate infrastructure operations into domain concepts before requesting authorization: